kblomdahl/dream-go/docker/README.md

 - Set the `DB` environment variable to point towards the location of the database.
 For example `upload.dg.io:8080`.

-## `dream_go/trainer:0.5.0` - Tensorflow trainer (Not yet done)
+## `dream_go/trainer:0.5.0` - Tensorflow trainer

 This image is responsible for retrieving features from the database and generating new weights from them.
-It will retrieve the 2,000,000 most recent features from the database and train a neural network for 50 epochs before uploading the new weights to the database.
+It will retrieve the 500,000 most recent features from the database and train a neural network for 51500 steps before uploading the new weights to the database.

 You can monitor the training process by connecting to port 6006 of this image,